Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/components.md

         # We pass HelloComponent to SomeComponent
         self.some_component = SomeComponent(self.hello_component)
 ```

 ## Ordering components

-For some protocols, the order of components is important because the latter ones may depend on the results of the former ones.
+The execution order of components is important because the latter ones may depend on the results of the former ones.

 ### Implicit order